ryanstraight/azcast/README.md

 build](https://github.com/ryanstraight/azcast/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/ryanstraight/azcast/actions/workflows/pages/pages-build-deployment)
 <!-- badges: end -->

 **Work in progress!
-Lots probably won’t work quite yet.**
+Don’t be surprised if things are wonky.**

 The `azcast` R-package is a utility package with consolidated tools and templates prepared for the University of Arizona’s College of Applied Science and Technology.
 It contains a variety of templates that I have been using and tweaking for some time, as well as new-to-me templates from the wonderful `numbats/monash` package.
 The package is mainly templates and easy access to assets like logos and colors.
+The goal is for this to be useful not just for me, but for others in CAST, whether they be faculty, staff, or students.

 **Please note that these are *my personal templates* and not “official” by any means.**